 Then Pharaoh died suddenly.
-And as there were no heir of his throne, an emergency meeting of the senior officials nominated Vizer Qaboos as the heir of the throne.
+And as there was no heir to his throne, an emergency meeting of the senior officials nominated Vizer Qaboos as the heir to the throne.

-When Qaboos was enthroned, he appoint his friend Haman as his viser.
+When Qaboos was enthroned, he appoints his friend Haman as his adviser.
 Then declared himself as Ramesses-II after the name of a previous liberal ruler Ramesses, who ruled during the time of Joseph.

 As long as Joseph [Yusuf] hold a public office and was alive, the Israel had a very good position in Egypt.
-They have their houses, food and service and the Egyptians used to be heaved with them cordially.
-But as the days passes, their conditions started to change, Egyptians began to consider them as foreigner.
+They have their houses, food, and service and the Egyptians used to be heaved with them cordially.
+But as the days pass, their conditions started to change, Egyptians began to consider them as foreigners.

 Whatever the number of the children of Jacob in Egypt, the number increased day by day.
 This rapid population growth was because of their religious beliefs, "Be prosper, reproduce and fill the earth."
 [Bible says- When Jacob went to live in Egypt, they were about 70 people, and then they multiplied to reach 603,550 during Moses.]